Koyla: Plot

-Handsome but mute, Shankar is raised by the powerful Raja, to whom he is loyal.
-Raja treats him like a slave ,though.
+Shankar, a handsome and kind hearted young man who is also mute, has been raised by the powerful Raja, to whom he is loyal, since the death of his parents when he was a child.
+Raja treats him like a slave, though.
 Raja's brother Brijwa, a violent psychopath habitually beats Shankar.

 A ruthless man with a large appetite for young women, Raja kills anyone who dares to defy him.
 When Raja sees Gauri, a pretty and innocent villager, he decides to marry her and sends her a photo of Shankar so that Gauri will agree to marry.

 During the wedding ceremony, Gauri discovers that Shankar isn't her groom and faints.
 Raja however orders the priest to continue.
 When she regains consciousness, Gauri is shocked to see Raja trying to consummate their marriage.
 When she resists, Raja imprisons her and tortures her.

 Gauri tries to commit suicide, but Shankar saves her.
 She accuses him of ruining her life, but soon realizes he is innocent.
 When Gauri's brother Ashok visits them, Raja forces Gauri to lie that she is happy.

 Shankar reveals the truth to Ashok by writing in the dirt that Raja and Brijwa kill Ashok when he tries to rescue his sister.

 Ashok makes Shankar promise that he will save Gauri and dies.

 Gauri and Shankar flee Raja's mansion.
 Enraged, Raja sets a search in motion with the help of a corrupt DIG.
 After a long chase through the jungle and mountains, Shankar kills Raja's men.
 Gauri and Shankar begin to fall in love.
 Raja captures them by shooting Gauri in the arm.

 Shankar is brutally beaten by Brijwa and the corrupt DIG, and Raja slits his throat, leaving him to die in the mountains.

 Gauri is sold to a brothel after Raja discovers she loves Shankar.
 There, Bindiya, Raja's former lover, who was disowned by him after she too fell for Shankar, saves Gauri.
 Brijwa, at his brother's orders, humiliates Bindiya in public and stabs her.